DeluxeViper/ReactWeatherApp/README.md

 # React + TypeScript + Vite

+This is a simple Weather App created using React, Typescript, Vite, MaterialUI and the OpenWeatherApp application.

 ### Setup:
 1. cd to `react-weather-app`
 2. Ensure node version is above 18 (I'm currently using v18.20.6)